-Katz et al. (2022) summarizes and compares the results from four RCT evaluations of sectoral training programs.
-All of these programs focus on providing training to low-income adults, similar to the Adult program in WIOA, across three different sectors: advanced manufacturing, health care, and information technology (IT).
+Finally, panel D summarizes the literature on sectoral training programs, including Bollinger and Troske (2019), the initial Department of Labor-mandated evaluation of the Code Louisville program.
+Katz et al. (2022) summarizes and compares the results from four RCT evaluations of sectoral training programs across three different sectors: advanced manufacturing, health care, and information technology (IT).
 These programs produce large earnings gains of 12%-34% that persist over time.
-Most of the earnings gains appear to come from providing skills that allow participants to move into occupations that pay above-average wages.
+Baird, et al., (2022) evaluate a training program in the IT sector and find that participants experience a 12% increase in earnings.